This Pros and Cons of Visiting Namibia is one blog post among our 4-part Namibia Dusty-Nation Guide.

 We got what we paid for everywhere, even at Etosha’s cramped and dirty NWR camps.
 There, the premium price was worth it for their location beside water holes.
-It’s just too bad the money is squandered by ineffective government.
+It’s just too bad the ineffective government squanders the money.

 Namibian campsites weren’t like the Canadian ones we’re used to.